TOYS FOR TOTS

 Upon arriving at The Woods, follow the directions of the volunteers, and ride through the parking area until the volunteers ask you to park your bike.
 The parking area is a large circle.
 You will notice that there is an open lane on one side of the parking area, as this is the emergency lane and must be clear of all vehicles.
 From the time one arrives until The Parade leaves, you will have time to walk around The Woods and meet the other riders, and see their bikes.
 Some riders prefer to leave their toy donations at The Woods instead of carrying them to the end of The Parade, trucks parked on Western are for collecting toys.
 There will be Christian Motorcyclist booths with coffee and hot chocolate, and there will be an area where the official TFT Parade merchandise will be available for purchase.
-Santa will arrive around 8AM, and may ride through The Woods before The Parade starts.
+Santa will arrive around 9AM, and may ride through The Woods before The Parade starts.
+Santa will then park for photo opportunities.
 For any help with questions or problems while in The Woods, look for a Parade volunteer.

 As the riders proceed north on Western Avenue, there will be many intersections, alleys and driveways along the route, where automobiles may occasionally try to enter The Parade.
 All these areas will be patrolled by volunteers and police officers, but all riders should still be aware of the actions of all cars near them along The Parade route.

 The Chicago TFT Motorcycle Parade is a unique run in that it is actually, according to the city of Chicago, a motorcade.
 Few motorcycle runs involve so many riders and travel at such a slow pace through the very center of a great city.
 It may take a rider around 90 minutes to cover the entire route without stops.
 Riders go through many varied neighborhoods, and there will be hundreds of spectators cheering the riders.
 Enjoy the day and ride carefully.